massoncheg/forgejo-docs/docs/user/actions/basic-concepts.md

 - as `env.FORGEJO_TOKEN`
 - as `secrets.FORGEJO_TOKEN`

-To help with re-using actions and workflows originally developed for GitHub Actions, they are also available under the following names:
+To help with reusing actions and workflows originally developed for GitHub Actions, they are also available under the following names:

 - `GITHUB_TOKEN` == `FORGEJO_TOKEN`
 - `github.token` == `forgejo.token`